wirybeaver/wirybeaver.github.io/_posts/2018-09-07-data-mining-note.md

 overfitting: test error begins to increase even though training error continue to decrease.<br>
 cause: noise, lack of representative samples.<br>
-pre-pruning: early halt before generating a fully grown tree when some criterias are satified, e.g. information gaim, entroy and number of samples in a node <= threshold or tree depth and number of used attributes >= threshod.
+pre-pruning: early halt before generating a fully grown tree when some criterias are satified, e.g. information gain, entroy and number of samples in a node <= threshold or tree depth and number of used attributes >= threshod.
 Pro: cheap computation Drawback: suffer from premature termination due to the difficulty of choosing a right threshold.
 Too high, result in the unfitted model; Too low, not sufficient to overcome the overfitting problem.<br>
 post-pruning: generate a fully grown tree then trim it in a bottom-up fashion.
 The trim can be done by (1) subtree replacement, that is, to replace subtree with a new leaf node using majority vote (2) subtree raise, that is, to replac subtree with most used branches (3) eliminate sub-tree where E < threshold or gain < threshold.
 Processing penaly compared to pre-pruning Pro: better result Con: expensive computation